-Finding an English-speaking couples therapist for two people connected to Russia, working with real depth and entirely outside any local institution, is not easy, and the independence from local systems is often exactly what a couple is looking for.
-The field at home is loosely regulated, the cultural weight around seeking help is heavy, and many people no longer assume their confidences are safe.
+Finding an English-speaking couples therapist for two people tied to Russia is not easy.
+You want real depth, fully outside any local institution.
+That distance from local systems is often just what a couple wants.
+The field at home is loosely regulated.
+The cultural weight around seeking help is heavy.
+And many people no longer assume their confidences are safe.

 I work with couples who need to work in English and are in Russia, or who have recently left it.
-That might mean the events of recent years have put a strain on the relationship that the two of you cannot resolve alone.
-It might mean something already present grew louder under the pressure.
+That might mean the events of recent years have strained the relationship.
+The two of you cannot untangle it alone.
+It might mean something already there grew louder under the pressure.
 It might mean neither of you can name when it shifted, only that the distance between you is now hard to ignore.

-Couples work is about finding what the conflict is actually about, which is usually not its surface.
+Couples work is about finding what the fight is really about.
+That is usually not its surface.
 The same argument in different forms.
-The disagreement about staying or leaving that stands in for older, deeper differences.
-The way external pressure exposes the fault lines a relationship was already living with.
+The fight about staying or leaving that stands in for older, deeper differences.
+The way outside pressure bares the fault lines a relationship was already living with.

 The work